veo-labs/openveo-plugin-generator/docs/conf.md

 ## Create a socket namespace

 You can define new namespaces for the Socket server in **conf.js**.<br/>
-Namespaces are separated into two categories : public and private namespaces.<br/>
+Namespaces are separated into two categories: public and private namespaces.<br/>
 Let's pretend we want to create a public and a private namespace for a **library** plugin.

 ```js